Georgia DUI Third Offense

 After a third offense conviction, you will be required to surrender the tags for any vehicles in your name, though, in some cases, you may apply for a hardship license if your family members have a valid need for the vehicle.

-The DUI lawyers at HTW&W have the skill and experience necessary to fight your Georgia DUI third offense charges.
+The DUI lawyers at The Turner Firm, LLC have the skill and experience necessary to fight your Georgia DUI third offense charges.
 To receive a free consultation on your case, please fill out our online contact form now and a lawyer will contact you promptly.